Creating a Class to Hold DLL Functions

-Once wrapped, you can call methods on the function as you call methods on any other static function.
+Once wrapped, you can call the methods on the class as you call static methods on any other class.
 Platform invoke handles the underlying exported function automatically.

 When designing a managed class for platform invoke, consider the relationships between classes and DLL functions.
 For example, you can: